lamhq/tech-notes/pages/devops/aws/app-integration/api-gateway.md

 - API methods are invoked through frontend WebSocket connections that you can associate with a registered custom domain name.

-## Mapping templates

-Mapping templates can be used to modify request / responses:
-- Rename parameters.
-- Modify body content.
-- Add headers.
-- Map JSON to XML for sending to backend or back to client.
-- Uses Velocity Template Language (VTL).
-- Filter output results (remove unnecessary data).

 ## Caching

 Caching allows you to cache the endpoint’s response.